National Safe Schools Framework

 - Policies and procedures

 - Engagement, skill development and safe school curriculum

 - A focus on student wellbeing and student ownership

 - Partnerships with families and community

-Each element contains a comprehensive range of strategies for school communities to use, based on good practice, research-based literature, and feedback from all educational systems, sectors and educators.
+Each element contained a comprehensive range of strategies for school communities to use, based on good practice, research-based literature, and feedback from all educational systems, sectors and educators.